Subroto Mukerjee: Post-independence

-On 15 August 1947, with the partition of India, a new Air Headquarters of the Dominion of India was formed.
+On 15 August 1947, with the Partition of India, a new Air Headquarters of the Dominion of India was formed.
 Mukerjee was appointed the Senior Air Staff Officer (SASO), in addition to being appointed Deputy Air Commander, RIAF.
-The assets of the Indian Air Force (like other branches of the military) had to be divided between the Dominions of India and Pakistan.
+The assets of the Indian Air Force (like other branches of the military) had to be divided between the dominions of India and Pakistan.
 Mukerjee led the air force part of this committee.

 After the outbreak of the Indo-Pakistani War of 1947, Mukerjee was promoted to the acting rank of air vice marshal on 15 November 1947.
 In the Poonch sector, the road link was under threat of being cut off.
-An air bridge had to be established so that provisioning the supplies for the besieged troops could take place.
+An air bridge had to be established to provide supplies to the besieged troops.
 The first aircraft to land at Poonch Airport was piloted by Air Commodore Mehar Singh, Air Officer Commanding No. 1 Operational Group, with Mukerjee as a passenger.
-The airstrip was surrounded by streams on three sides and has a steep approach.
-Against heavy odds, he landed a Douglas with three tons of load against a normal rated load of one ton.
+The airstrip was surrounded by streams on three sides and had a steep approach.
+Against heavy odds, he landed a Douglas with a load of three tons, against a normal rated load of one ton.
 The landing was done without any landing aids, the airstrip being lit with the help of oil lamps.
 On 15 March 1948, Mukerjee took over as the officiating Chief of the Air Staff and Air Marshal Commanding RIAF when Air Marshal Sir Thomas Elmhirst left to the United Kingdom on deputation.
 He remained in command of the RIAF for about a year.

-In September 1948, India initiated a police action against the Hyderabad State.
+In September 1948, India initiated a police action against Hyderabad State.
 Mukerjee controlled and aided air operations in aid of the troops during the annexation of Hyderabad.
 In September 1952, he was selected to attend the Imperial Defence College.
-He attended the course during 1953, along with Captain Ram Dass Katari, the senior-most Indian Naval officer at that time.
+He attended the course during 1953, along with Captain Ram Dass Katari, the senior Indian naval officer at that time.
 After completing the year-long course, he returned to India in early 1954.
-His military service in the Air Headquarters from 1944, and having served as the SASO and Deputy C-in-C under the first three Chiefs of Independent India, fully qualified him for the top post.
+His military service at the Air Headquarters from 1944, and having served as the SASO and Deputy Commander-in-Chief under the first three Chiefs of Independent India, fully qualified him for the top post.